ti-cortex-m4/demo-java-completablefuture/doc/article.md

 *   Scala: `scala.concurrent.Future`
 *   C#: `Task`, `TaskCompletionSource`

 A _future/promise_ represents an object that changes its state during the time.
-A _future/promise_ can be in two states: incompleted and completed, and completion can be performed either with a result to indicate success, or with an exception to indicate failure.
+A _future/promise_ can be in two states: uncompleted and completed, and completion can be performed either with a result to indicate success, or with an exception to indicate failure.

->In a broader sense, the terms _future_ and _promise_ are used interchangeably, as a placeholder for a parallel-running task that hasn't been completed yet but is expected in the future.
+>In a broader sense, the terms _future_ and _promise_ are used interchangeably, as a placeholder for a parallel-running task that has not yet been completed but is expected in the future.

 >In a narrower sense, a _future_ is a read-only placeholder view of a result (that is yet unavailable), while a _promise_ is a writable, single-assignment object that sets the value of the _future_.

 The following workflow example can help you to understand the idea of future/promise.
-A consumer sends a long-running task to a producer to be executed asynchronously.
+A consumer sends a long-running task to a producer to execute asynchronously.
 The producer creates a promise when it starts that task and sends a future to a consumer.
-The consumer receives the future that isn`t completed yet and waits for its completion.
-During waiting, the consumer isn`t blocked and can execute other tasks.
-When the producer completes the task, it fulfills the promise and thereby provides the future's value.
+The consumer receives the future that is not completed and waits for its completion.
+During waiting, the consumer is not blocked and can execute other tasks.
+When the producer completes the task, it fulfills the promise and thereby provides the future its value.
 Essentially the promise represents the producing end of the future/promise relationship, while the future represents the consuming end.

 ![Future and Promise](/images/future_and_promise.png)